DurhamDecLab/ARBInterp/README.md

 To query the interpolant field call the "Query" method.
 Input can be a single set of Cartesian coordinates (x,y,z) / (x,y,z,t) or a range of points as an array.
 If a range, the first 3/4 columns are assumed to be the (x,y,z) / (x,y,z,t) coordinates.
 Further columns can be present e.g. velocity components - these are ignored.

-Due to the boundary conditions the interpolatable volume is slightly smaller than the input field.
-A query at the edge will return a 'nan'.
-Further work will implement boundary conditions of the Neumann or Dirichlet types.

 Included Files
 --------------